KWB-R/fakin/content/project/dwc/index.md

   focal_point = ""
 +++

-**Data Challenges and Solutions**
+### Challenges and Solutions

 **How to best collect budgets from multiple project partners during the proposal phase?**

-An EXCEL template was developed by [Hauke Sonnenberg](../../authors/sonnenberg/), which can be automatically imported into [R](../../tool/r/) for data aggregation and analyis.
+An EXCEL template was developed by [Hauke Sonnenberg](../../authors/sonnenberg/), which can be automatically imported into [R](../../tool/r/) for data aggregation and analysis.

-**How to write a data management plan?**
+**How to write a data management plan**

-[Christoph Sprenger](../../authors/sprenger/) used the tool [DMPonline](../../tool/dmponline/) for creating a data management plan for a task (make groundwater visible) within the Digital Water City project.
+[Christoph Sprenger](../../authors/sprenger/) used the online service [DMPonline](../../tool/dmponline/) for creating a data management plan for a task (make groundwater visible) within the DWC project.